nextgen-solutions-gt/nextgen-solutions-gt.github.io/_designs/we_clearblue.md

 ## Description

-**we_clearblue** is a modern style in pastel colours with integrated image slider and social buttons in footer (hidden by default).
-Dedicated for phpBB 3.3.x.
-It uses principles of flat design and Responsive Web Design technique.
-Built with HTML5 & CSS3.
+**we_clearblue** Is modern and universal style in light pastels colours.
+Works with phpBB 3.3.x Built with HTML5 & CSS3 features.
 Fits great on desktops and various mobile devices.
-Suitable for any kind of forum communities.
-Compatible with all major browsers.
+Easy to customise for own needs..

 ## Features